DataDog/documentation/content/guides/forecast.md

 {{< img src="forecasts/dashboard_past.png" >}}

 To create a forecast graph, start by adding a timeseries graph to your dashboard.
 Be sure to select “Timeseries” as the visualization type.
-Now, click on the + icon (Add functions and modifiers) on the right side of your expression.
-Choose the “Forecast” function in the “Algorithms” submenu:
+Now, click on the **+** icon on the right side of your expression.
+Choose the **"Forecast”** function in the **“Algorithms”** submenu.

-{{< img src="forecasts/screenshot2.png" >}}

 You should immediately see the preview update to include the forecast visualization.
 A number of the graphing options will disappear, as forecasts have a unique visualization.

 The function has two parameters.
-The first parameter is for selecting which algorithm (see Forecast Algorithms) will be used.
+The first parameter is for selecting which algorithm (see [Forecast Algorithms](guides/forecasts/#forecast-algorithms)) will be used.
 The second parameter is deviations, and you can tune this to change the width of the range of forecasted values.
-A value of 2 or 3 should be large enough to accurately forecast most “normal” points.
+A value of 1 or 2 should be large enough to accurately forecast most “normal” points.
 After successfully adding forecast, your editor should show something like this:

 {{< img src="forecasts/query_editor.png" >}}